ABOUT THE COMPANY

 Since 2019, Outi is also a member of the committee of independent professionals and entrepreneurs of Akava Special Branches.
 Akava Special Branches is a trade union whose members work in expert and managerial positions in the fields of culture, administration, communications and wellbeing.

-Producer Ulrika Vilke is a permanent staff member at Arts Management Helsinki since 2021.
+Producer Ulrika Vilke (pronouns: she, her) is a permanent staff member at Arts Management Helsinki since 2021.

 Ulrika Vilke is a professional producer and manager in the performing arts.
 She has worked in art productions for more than 10 years in various organisations, most recently as Managing Director of ITAK Regional Dance Center of Eastern Finland, and as Producer at Zodiak – Center for New Dance in Helsinki.